1. What is Making Tax Digital?

 9. How to file your first quarterly return

-- Sign up and connect your bank — Fineproof uses Open Banking (FCA-regulated, read-only) to import your rental income and expenses automatically.
+- Sign up and connect your bank.
+Fineproof uses Open Banking — it's FCA-regulated and read-only, so it can see your transactions but can't move any money.
+Your rental income and expenses pull through automatically.

-- Connect to HMRC — Link your HMRC Government Gateway account through a secure OAuth connection.
-This authorises Fineproof to submit returns on your behalf.
+- Connect to HMRC.
+You'll link your Government Gateway account through a secure connection.
+This authorises Fineproof to file on your behalf — you can revoke it any time.

-- Review your Q1 summary — Check your income and expense totals for the quarter.
-The Section 24 tax credit is calculated and displayed automatically.
+- Review your Q1 summary.
+You'll see your income and expense totals for the quarter, and the Section 24 tax credit is calculated automatically so you know the full picture before you hit submit.

-- Submit — One click.
-Fineproof sends your quarterly update to HMRC and returns a confirmation with a timestamp.
+- Hit submit.
+That's it.
+Fineproof sends the quarterly update to HMRC and you get a timestamped confirmation back within seconds.

 Your first deadline is 7 August 2026.